Merzasphor/MWSE/docs/source/types/tes3actor.md

 ### `objectFlags`

+*Read-only*.
 The raw flags of the object.

 **Returns**: